alexshadowolex/Spotify-Bot/README.md

     ->blockSongCommandSecurityLevel=<security level that decides, who can use the block song command.
 Possible values: BROADCASTER, MODERATOR, CUSTOM>
     ->customGroupUserNamesBlockSongCommand=<custom group of users for the block song command, when "CUSTOM" is selected.
 List of usernames, seperated by ",">
     ->isFollowerOnlyModeEnabled=<true or false.
 If this is true, the follower only mode is enabled>
+    ->isPauseResumeCommandEnabled=<true or false.
+If this is true, the pause/resume command is enabled>
+    ->pauseResumeCommandSecurityLevel=<security level that decides, who can use the pause/resume command.
+Possible values: BROADCASTER, MODERATOR, CUSTOM>
+    ->customGroupUserNamesPauseResumeCommand=<custom group of users for the pause/resume command, when "CUSTOM" is selected.
+List of usernames, seperated by ",">
+    ->isPraiseAlexFunctionalityEnabled=<true or false.
+If this is true, the bot greets the creator once per bot-start in twitch-chat with a funny message (harmless), if he types his first message>
 ````
 ````
 data\properties\twitchBotConfig.properties: